Ask a COVID-19 Question

-The Government of Israel has stated that dual Palestinian-foreign nationals living in Gaza will not be allowed out of Gaza through the Erez crossing is restricted to urgent humanitarian cases only.
-The de facto authority in Gaza stated that travel in and out of Gaza will only be permitted for urgent humanitarian cases and that those coming into Gaza will be quarantined either at Rafah Border quarantine area or at identified schools across Gaza for a period of 21 days.
+The Government of Israel has stated that travel in and out of Gaza through the Erez crossing is restricted to urgent humanitarian cases only.
+The de facto authority in Gaza stated that travel in and out of Gaza will only be permitted for urgent humanitarian cases and that those coming into Gaza will be quarantined for a period of 21 days.
 If you are a U.S. citizen in Gaza who wishes to return to the United States, please contact the Embassy at JerusalemACS@state.gov before making your travel arrangements.

 Beginning on March 19 and until further notice, the Government of Egypt suspended all international and domestic flights.